The Optimists of Nine Elms: Plot

-The children and Sam leave the home bitterly disappointed and, having admonished the children for telling lies as “he wasn’t their grandfather”, Sam tells them they will have to ask their mum and dad for the money and leaves, humiliated.
+The children and Sam leave the home bitterly disappointed and, having admonished the children for telling lies as “he wasn’t their grandfather”, Sam tells them they will have to ask their parents for the money and leaves, humiliated.
 The children return home despondent and are further discouraged when their mum seems unsympathetic to the idea of getting a dog.
 The children resolve to try to save the money to get it anyway and make money doing odd jobs.
 When they next see Sam, he is crotchety, and Bella is very ill.
 Sam offers to pay them to baby-sit Bella while he is working and having haggled about the fee, they agree.

-The following day they resolve to visit their dad at work to see if he will give them the balance to pay for their dog, but he tells them he needs to save everything he can if he is to have a hope of getting the flat.
+The following day they visit their dad at work to see if he will give them the balance to pay for their dog, but he tells them he needs to save everything he can if he is to have a hope of getting the flat.
 They return to Sam who, reluctant to concede that Bella's condition is terminal, agrees to give them the balance they need as an advance for more baby-sitting duties.
 Next day, they learn they have got the new flat and, together with Sam, collect their dog which they name Battersea.
 They return home later to be told they should not have bought the dog.
 They discover that the new flat is in Nine Elms, not the flats they had seen with Sam in Westminster, and that dogs are not allowed.
 The children run off to Sam's, where they find Sam drunk and in mourning for Bella.
 They try to give Battersea to Sam, but he rejects it and, when they talk of the majestic funeral for Bella, he laughs and tells them she will go in the dustcart.
 He leaves and, after tying Battersea to his table, the children take Bella's body, and at night sneak into the cemetery at Hyde Park and bury it there.
 They hide when their dad and Sam arrive outside the cemetery with Battersea, but fall asleep as the two talk into the night about life, death, dogs and children.
 When they awake the following morning Dad is overjoyed to see them and they leave Battersea with Sam.